Gennady95/birthday-purchase-analysis/README.md

 **Birthday Purchase Analysis (STO)**
 Description

-This project analyzes customer behavior in service centers (STO) by identifying how many clients make purchases on their birthday and within 7 days after.
+This project analyzes customer behavior in service centers by identifying how many clients make purchases on their birthday and within 7 days after.
 The analysis is based on 5 years of historical service order data and is intended to support marketing decisions and improve customer targeting strategies.

 Business Goal